arscodicis/arscodicis/README.md

 ### Hi, I'm Ars_Codicis!
 That name is in Latin, and a rough translation is "Code is an Art." 😎

-- 🔭 I’m my current work is on educational software for kids, with a focus on private-school curriculums.
+- 🔭 My current work is on educational software for kids, with a focus on private-school curriculums.
 I've written a couple apps for both the Google Play Store, and the App Store.
 You can check them out at my website: https://www.piruxgames.com.
 Also working on a large-scale JSON regulation and verification tool with C++.

 - 🌱 I’m currently learning how to scale large projects and write less duplicitous code.
 I'm also teaching myself `Kotlin` for future Android development.